raspgot/Contact-Form-PHP/README.md

 ### Editing Validation Messages

-You can customize the success and error messages in the HTML:
+You can customize the success and error messages in the HTML :

 ```html
 <div class="valid-feedback">Looks good !</div>